 In the example here, the Stack object is local to the scope of the function.
-If another Stack object had been initialized by the calling function and so was active at the point of entry to the function, then the local Stack object would throw an adept::stack_already_active exception (see Test 3 described at test/README in the Adept package if you want to use multiple Stack objects in the same program).
+If another Stack object had been initialized by the calling function and so was active at the point of entry to the function, then the local Stack object would throw an adept::stack_already_active exception.
+See Test 3 described at test/README in the Adept package if you want to use multiple Stack objects in the same program: the relevant source code is in test/simulate_radiances.cpp, which temporarily deactivates the existing Stack objects in order that the local one can run.
 A disadvantage of local Stack objects is that the memory it uses must be reallocated each time the function is called.
 This can be overcome in several ways:

 - Declare the Stack object to be static, which means that it will persist between function calls.
-This has the disadvantage that you won't be able to use other Stack objects in the program without deactivating this one first (see Test 3 in the Adept package, referred to above, for how to do this). - Initialize Stack at a higher level in the program.
+This has the disadvantage that you won't be able to use other Stack objects in the program without deactivating this one first (see test_radiances in the Adept package, referred to above, for how to do this). - Initialize Stack at a higher level in the program.
 If you need access to the stack, you may either pass a reference to it to functions such as algorithm_and_gradient, or alternatively you can use the adept::active_stack() function to return a pointer to the currently active stack object. - Put it in a class so that it is accessible to member functions; this approach is demonstrated in section 2.5.